 Your assessor will use a structured discussion format for the assessment.
-Targeted questions will allow you to demonstrate your competency across specified curriculum and syllabus areas.
+Targeted questions will allow you to demonstrate your competency across specified areas of the RACGP Curriculum and syllabus.
 The assessor will explore in detail any issues relating to the case to identify if you have any clinical knowledge gaps.
-You’ll be expected to participate in four CCA sessions each six months in GPT 1, 2, and 3.
+Clinical case analysis is excellent preparation for both the written and clinical exams.

 For case-based discussions (CBD), you’ll be asked to select a recent clinical case to present to the assessor, including providing clinical notes, relevant investigations or results, and details of referrals or preventive healthcare plans.
 You’ll present cases that you’ve been primarily responsible for and that represent a medium level of complexity, where clinical reasoning may be complicated by uncertainty and/or where decision-making requires consideration of multiple issues.